How to Handle Negative Reviews for Your Local Business

 When the restaurant company brushed off negative feedback about its “chorizos that tasted like garbage” and instead blamed it on “operational efficiency,” negative consumer responses increased.
 The brand's customer confidence took a nosedive, and revenue followed suit.
 Then, attempts to come back into previous business failed.

-You can't afford to ignore negative comments, whether on Yelp, Google, or social media, because unchecked reviews can lead to lost customers and decreased revenue.
+You can't afford to ignore negative comments, whether on Yelp, Google, social media, or even directories like YellowPages, because unchecked reviews can lead to lost customers and decreased revenue.

 Understanding how to respond to a negative review isn't just about saving face.
 It's about saving your bottom line.
 Data from Shout About Us show that businesses that respond to reviews earn 33% more revenue on average and have 124% better customer retention than the average business that doesn't.